-The Frankgasse in Alsergrund (Vienna’s 9th district) may not be a household name unless you live in the area.
-But on this street there is an organization with a long history that has its home, namely the Gesellschaft der Ärzte in Wien (College of Physicians in Vienna).
+The Frankgasse in Alsergrund may not be a household name unless you live in the area.
+But on this street there is an organization with a long history that has its home.
+The Gesellschaft der Ärzte in Wien (College of Physicians in Vienna).
 Established in 1837 with the goal of promoting medicine as an art and science, its members have included the “who is who” of Austrian medicine, such as the famous Sigmund Freud.

-The building of Frankgasse 8 was built exclusively for the College in 1892/93 in a neo-renaissance style.
-Some highlights of the building include its library, which during the earlier days was the place to go if you were a student of medicine looking for books.
+The building of Frankgasse 8 was built exclusively for the College in 1892/93.
+The design is a neo-renaissance style.
+Some highlights of the building include its library.
+During the earlier days it was the place to go if you were a student of medicine looking for books.

-Also, on the second floor you can find a beautiful conference room set up in theater style that still maintains most of its original interior design.
+Also, on the second floor you can find a beautiful conference room.

 On September 29, there is the opportunity to visit this beautiful building as part of the “Tag des Denkmals 2019”.
-The Tag des Denkmals is organized by the Austrian Federal Monuments Authority (Bundesdenkmalamt – BDA).
-The aim of the event is to make the public aware of the importance of cultural heritage and to raise awareness about heritage protection and monument preservation.
+The Tag des Denkmals is put together by the Austrian Federal Monuments Authority.
+The aim of the event is to make the public aware of the importance of cultural heritage.
+Also to raise awareness about heritage protection and monument preservation.